 Close to Bishops Castle and Clun lies a delightful 18th Century, stone built barn converted to a holiday cottage, situated on a 4.5 acre Eco Friendly Smallholding that is the perfect retreat for peace and quiet.
 The holiday cottage is on the outskirts of the hamlet of Mainstone in the delightful South Shropshire Hills.
 The holiday cottage is surrounded by wooded pastures and distant views of Stiperstones and Long Mynd Hills.

 The Old Cwm Barn is a comfortable, well equipped cottage that includes a spacious triple aspect sitting room with superb views and three lovely bedrooms (2 x double, 1 x single), a bathroom with corner bath and telephone style hand shower, basin and WC plus an extra downstairs toilet.
 The modern fitted kitchen with dining area includes an oven and hob, microwave, fridge/freezer and dishwasher.
 There is also a large entrance/utility area with a separate toilet, washing machine and dryer.
 Next to the kitchen is a light and airy comfortable sitting room with views of the rolling hills.
 The large garden boasts a spring fed stream, with decking over, ideal for dining alfresco.
 Within the 4.5 acres there is an enclosed nature area with a quarter acre duck pond teeming with birds and next door are rare breed pigs and Cotswold Sheep.
-Also on site are chickens and ducks for fresh eggs and a very friendly veteran horse.
+Also on site are chickens and ducks for fresh eggs.

 Much wildlife is evident including badgers, foxes and a huge number of song birds as well as buzzards, sparrow hawks and owls - we have even had our own nesting kestrels.
 A short drive away are the market towns of Ludlow, Church Stretton and Welshpool, plus many more of the finest attractions of South Shropshire and the Welsh Marches.